 In the Secondary School, pupils move onto a secondary style timetable, still following the English National Curriculum, but now having specialist subject teachers.
 This allows us to achieve high standards of teaching and learning and to prepare pupils very thoroughly for their IGCSE exams in Year 11.

-Once your child has finished Year 11 at The British College of Gava, it will be time for them to start the IB Diploma through Years 12 and 13.
+Once your child has finished Year 11 at The British College of Gava, it will be time for them to start the International Baccalaureate through Years 12 and 13.

 All our teachers are fully qualified, experts in their subjects and in the field of Education.
 In addition to their dedicated teaching, teachers also work with pupils to support them with the next steps in their academic journey.